mitsuba-renderer/mitsuba2/resources/docker/README.md

 Here are Docker files for running Mitsuba 2 either CPU only, or also with GPU support.

 **Attention!** For GPU and CUDA/OptiX to work, you need to have new Nvidia drivers with builtin OptiX libraries, and also updated Docker and Nvidia Docker that provide proper mounting of OptiX libraries.
-You do **not** need to install OptiX SDK, it is **not** necessary for Mitsuba 2!
+You do **not** need to install OptiX SDK, it is **not** necessary for new versions of Mitsuba 2!
 Only the updated Nvidia drivers and Docker are needed.

 ## Building the images

 Building the CPU only version:

 ```
+cd /path/to/mitsuba2/resources/docker
 docker build -t mitsuba2:cpu -f linux-cpu.Dockerfile .
 ```

 Building the CPU/GPU version:

 ```
+cd /path/to/mitsuba2/resources/docker
 docker build -t mitsuba2:gpu -f linux-gpu.Dockerfile .
 ```